Learn the secrets of playing for dance! Make music that has people itching to get up and boogie!

 Saturday Afternoon – Another tune, new exercises in small groups, allowing you to try out the skills we’ve been exploring in the morning.
 Plus optional intensive class, and opportunities to explore the local area on foot or read a good book and relax.

-Saturday Night – Time to play tunes, naturally!
+Saturday Night – Time to play tunes and dance, naturally!
 Dinner, drinks, maybe board games, definitely more tunes.
 There’ll be music, there’ll be laughter, the rest is up to you!

 Sunday Morning – Another tune, more tips and techniques and a round up of everything we’ve done.
-We may even make a piece for a final performance together.
+We may even have a few rounds of dances!

 We leave the hostel after lunch.
 If you’re in no rush to get home, there are plenty more walks in the area, or a trip to nearby Cerne Abbas!